 HIS 278 History of Minorities in America.
 3 cr.
-This course will explore the role of ethnic, racial, religious, and sexual groups in the history of the United States from the era of colonization to the present.
-Includes political, economic, social, and cultural development.
-Prereq: sophomore standing or cons. instr.
+This course will explore the role of ethnic, racial, religious and sexual groups in the history of the United States from the era of colonization to the present.
+Includes political, economic, social and cultural development.
 SS/HP/CC/ES.

 HIS 280 History of the Great Lakes Region, 1600-1870.
 3 cr.
-This course traces the development of the Great Lakes Region as a distinct physiographic, economic, political, and cultural area in North America.
+This course traces the development of the Great Lakes Region as a distinct physiographic, economic, political and cultural area in North America.
 The historical development of such an international region within the context of traditional nationalism and international rivalry, as well as its impact and influence within the respective nations.
 A frame of reference is provided for comparison with other regions within the North American milieu.
-SS/HP/CC.
+SS/HP/ CC.

 HIS 283 Modern War and American Life.
 3 cr.
-An investigation of the impact of the Civil War, World Wars I and II, and the Cold War on American society.
-The home front will be emphasized, with attention to wartime politics and the wartime economy, civil liberties, and the social effect of war.
-Prereq: sophomore standing or cons. instr.
+An invesligation of the Impact of the Civil War, World Wars I and II and the Cold War on American society.
+The home front will be emphasized, with attention to wartime politics and the wartime economy, civil liberties and the social effect of war.
 SS/HP.

 HIS 285 Recent American History, 1917-1945.
-3 cr.
-Political, social, economic, and cultural changes in America during World War I, the Twenties, the Great Depression, and World War II.
-Prereq: sophomore standing or cons. instr.
-SS/HP/SQ(286).
+3 ct.
+Political, social, economic and cultural changes in America during World War I, the Twenties, the Great Depression and World War II.
+SE/HP/SO(286).

-HIS 286 Recent American History, 1945-Present.
-3 cr.
+HIS 286 Recent American History, 1945-Present, 3 cr.
 A continuation of History 285 (1917-45).
-Origins and history of the Cold War, McCarthyism, the Fifties, the Civil Rights movement, the war in Indochina, and Watergate and its aftermath.
-Prereq: sophomore standing or cons. instr.
+Origins and history of the Cold War, McCarthyism, the Fifties, the Civil Rights movement, the war in Indochina and Watergale and its altermath.
 SS/HP/SQ(285).

 HIS 288 Representative Americans.
 3 cr.
-A biographical approach; evaluation of contributions of leading Americans to the nation's development.
-Prereq: sophomore standing or cons. instr.
+A biographical approach; evaluation of contributions of leading Americans to the nation s development.
 SS/HP.

-HIS 289 Colonial and Revolutionary America, 1607-1789.
-3 cr.
-The establishment and political, social, and economic development of the English colonies in North America; origins and consequences of the American Revolution; and the establishment of the new nation.
-Prereq: sophomore standing or cons. instr.
-SS/HP.
+HIS 289 Colonial and Revolutionary America.
+1607-1789, 3 cr.
+The establishment and political, social and economic development of the English colonies in North America; orgins and consequences of the American Revolution; and the establishment of the new nation SS/ HP

-HIS 290 History of Wisconsin.
-3 cr.
-History of Wisconsin from the beginning of the historical period to the present, with emphasis on the economic and social aspects of Wisconsin history since 1815.
-Prereq: sophomore standing or cons. instr.
-SS/HP.
+HIS 290 History of Wisconsin, 3 cr.
+History of Wisconsin from the beginning of the historical period to the present will emphasis on the economic and social aspects of Wisconsin history since 1815.
+SSVHP

 HIS 293 Civil War and Reconstruction.
 3 cr.
-Analysis of slavery in the Old South, the anti-slavery movement, the conflict between the North and South (sectionalism), the significance of the Civil War, presidential and congressional reconstruction, the position of the freedmen in the South and postwar America.
-Prereq: sophomore standing or cons. instr.
-SS/HP/PT.
+Analysis of slavery in the Old South, the anti-slavery movement, the conflict between the North and South (sectionalism), the significance of the Civil War, presidential and congressional reconstruction, the position of the freedmen in the South and positivar America.
+SS: HP/PT.

 HIS 297 The United States, 1917 to the Present.
 3 cr.
-Political, social, economic, and cultural changes in America during World War I, the Twenties, the Age of the Great Depression, World War II, postwar America, and the ripening Civil Rights movement.
-Prereq: sophomore standing or cons. instr.
+Political, social, cophomic and cultural changes in America during World War I, the Twentles, the Age of the Great Depression, World War II, postwar America and the ripening Civil Rights movement.
 SS/HP.

 HIS 299 Independent Studies.
-1-3 cr.
-Extensive reading for the purpose of surveying the literature on a particular historical subject, possibly including a research project, under the personal supervision of the instructor.
-The subject matter is open, to be determined by the student and instructor.
+1-3 or, Extensive reading, for the purpose of surveying the literature on a particular historical subject, possibly, including a research project, under the personal supervision of the instructor.
+The sublect matter is open, to be determined by the student and instructor.
 Students will be encouraged to use off-campus resources when available.
-Prereq: cons. instr. \
+Prerep: cons. instr.
+1